-There are 8 Sectors in a Track Set, numbered from 0 to 7, and each shall comprise the following elements a Preamble and 104 Sync Blocks.
+Each Segment shall comprise 8 Sectors.
+One Sector shall comprise the following elements a Preamble and 104 Sync Blocks

-Sector number 0 and 1 shall be assigned to Track A Sector number 2 and 3 shall be assigned to Track B Sector number 4 and 5 shall be assigned to Track C Sector number 6 and 7 shall be assigned to Track D.
+Sector number 0 and 1 of even segment and odd segment shall be assigned to Track A Sector number 2 and 3 of even segment and odd segment shall be assigned to Track B Sector number 4 and 5 of even segment and odd segment shall be assigned to Track C Sector number 6 and 7 of even segment and odd segment shall be assigned to Track D.